bonilhamusclab/circro/README.md

 ##To Do List
 1. Add Support for plain-text CSV
-2. Add documentation for each of the commands
+2. Add documentation for each of the circro.commands

 ##Contributions
 - [Dr. Bonilha Lab at MUSC](http://academicdepartments.musc.edu/neurosciences/neurology/research/bonilha/)